 Normal activities, like searching for food and avoiding predators, take up lots of energy.
-Even keeping body temperature constant and digesting food uses energy.
+Even keeping the body temperature constant and digesting food uses energy.
 In winter, it’s harder to find food in areas at northern latitudes.
 There aren’t many plants, nuts, or other creatures around that could be a meal.
 The solution?
 For animals to decrease their energy requirements so much that they don’t need to be active in winter months.
 This state is called hibernation, and it’s often misunderstood.

 What is hibernation?

 Ever since we were kids, we’re told that some animals hibernate and they “go to sleep” for the Winter.
 But this is nothing more than a child’s tale — the reality is much more complex.

 Sometimes hibernation is referred to as a “deep sleep” but this is completely inaccurate.
 When sleeping, the brain is resting for a large part of the time.
 Body temperature, breathing, and heart rates vary but not to a large degree.
 Hibernation is more of a suspended animation.
 In hibernation, the brain never rests – it exhibits the same activity as an awake brain but with suppressed activity.
 Crazily enough, animals that rise from hibernation show signs of sleep deprivation and often have to sleep for days to be rested.

 Hibernation is a state of decreased metabolic activity in which an animal’s physical parameters decrease significantly (parameters such as body temperature, heart rate, and respiration rate).
 This state allows the animal to conserve energy during periods of food scarcity or cold weather when there’s not much to do.
 Hibernation is most commonly observed in some mammals, but some reptiles and amphibians also exhibit hibernation-like behavior.